allegro/ralph/docs/user/ralph-cli.md

 for all the Ralph's functionality that is reasonable enough for bringing it from web GUI to your terminal.

-At this moment, you can use it for discovering MAC addresses of your hardware (with `scan` command), but we are going to extend the functionality in the future (see [Ideas for Future Development][development-ideas]).
-This ability to discover MAC addresses is essential if you want to deploy your hosts from Ralph (of course, you can enter all this data to Ralph manually, but `ralph-cli` greatly facilitates this process).
+At this moment, you can use it for discovering components of your hardware (with `scan` command), but we are going to extend the functionality in the future (see [Ideas for Future Development][development-ideas]).
+It's worth mentioning that `ralph-cli` also has the ability to discover MAC addresses, which is essential if you want to deploy your hosts from Ralph (of course, you can enter all this data to Ralph manually, but `ralph-cli` greatly facilitates this process).

 If you want to start using it, please refer to [its documentation][docs] - especially to [Quickstart][] section and maybe [Key Concepts][] section as well,